Jacob Melton: Professional career

+Houston Astros

 The Houston Astros selected Melton in the second round with the 64th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1 million.

-Melton made his professional debut with the rookie-level Florida Complex League Astros and was promoted to the Fayetteville Woodpeckers after four games.
+Melton made his professional debut with the Rookie-level Florida Complex League Astros and was promoted to the Single-A Fayetteville Woodpeckers after four games.
 Over 23 games between both affiliates, he batted .261 with four home runs and 13 RBI.
-To open the 2023 season, Melton was assigned to the Asheville Tourists.
+To open the 2023 season, Melton was assigned to the High-A Asheville Tourists.
 In late August, Melton was promoted to the Double-A Corpus Christi Hooks.
-Over 99 games, he slashed .245/.334/.467 with 23 home runs, 55 RBI, and 46 stolen bases.
+Over 99 games, he had a .245/.334/.467 slash line with 23 home runs, 55 RBI, and 46 stolen bases.
 Melton was assigned to Corpus Christi to open the 2024 season.
 In late July, he was promoted to the Triple-A Sugar Land Space Cowboys.
 Over 105 games between the two affiliates, Melton batted .253 with 15 home runs, 54 RBI, and thirty stolen bases.

-Melton began the 2025 season with Triple-A Sugar Land, playing in 17 games and hitting .254 with two home runs, seven RBI, and three stolen bases.
+Melton began the 2025 season with Sugar Land, playing in 17 games and hitting .254 with two home runs, seven RBI, and three stolen bases.
 On June 1, 2025, Melton was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut that day, starting in center field at Daikin Park, and went 1-for-3 versus the Tampa Bay Rays.
-He legged out an infield single versus Taj Bradley in the fifth inning for his first major league hit.
+He recorded an infield single versus Taj Bradley in the fifth inning for his first major league hit.
+Melton made 32 appearances for Houston during his rookie campaign, slashing .157/.234/.186 with seven RBI and seven stolen bases.

+Tampa Bay Rays

+On December 19, 2025, the Astros traded Melton to the Tampa Bay Rays in a three-team trade in which the Rays also acquired Anderson Brito, the Pittsburgh Pirates acquired Brandon Lowe, Jake Mangum, and Mason Montgomery, and the Astros acquired Mike Burrows.

+Melton was optioned to the Triple-A Durham Bulls to begin the 2026 season.
+On April 25, 2026, Melton was ruled out for 4-to-6 weeks after being diagnosed with a Grade 2 left ankle sprain.
+He completed a rehab assignment with the Rookie-level Florida Complex League Rays and then returned to play with Durham in June.
+On August 4, Melton was placed on the injured list for a second time with a hamstring strain, and was later activated on August 25.
+After aggravating the injury, Melton was placed on the 60–day injured list on September 15, officially ending his season.
+He played in 45 games for Durham and batted .253 with seven home runs, 26 RBI, and 26 stolen bases.